jozic/scalaj/README.md

 ```
 import com.daodecode.scalaj.collection._

-val something: mutable.Map[Long, Buffer] = someJavaMapOfJavaLongsToJavaLists.deepAsScala
+val something: mutable.Map[Long, Buffer] =
+  someJavaMapOfJavaLongsToJavaLists.deepAsScala
 ```

 scalaj will go all the way down converting every nested collection or primitive type.
 Of course you should be ready to pay some cost for all this conversions

-having `scalaj-googloptional` in classpath you can add [guava Optionals](https://github.com/google/guava/blob/master/guava/src/com/google/common/base/Optional.java) to your funky data structures and convert between them and scala versions all the way back
+having `scalaj-googloptional` in classpath you can add [guava Optionals](https://github.com/google/guava/blob/master/guava/src/com/google/common/base/Optional.java) to your funky data structures and convert between them and scala versions all the way down and back

 ```
 val foo: java.util.Set[Optional[java.lang.Double] = ...